 We recommend using the first match classification method and consequent sorting of the lines in the classification settings.

 All components must have a Classification Name assigned to them.
 When all components have their respective material names, the Unclassified category disappears.
+All the classifications with the text "(locked)" will be automatically populated as a result of the material mapping step.

-If you edit this classification, note that the information on how hollow the components are likely to be, if the Thickness is not specified in the model must come from the designer.
+If you edit this classification, note that the information on how hollow the components are likely to be if the Thickness is not specified in the model, must come from the designer.

 -